isoraqathedh/isoraqathedh.github.com/Pseudo/Bigencenryin.md

 it's not at all a bad situation because further investigation has determined that there is an unknown threat that will ensure the new planet's limited life.
+Overall it was hailed as a great victory of careful planning and attention to detail, even though some would have been happier seeing the backs of these super-powered individuals.

+However, this led on to how the Z.-Ulibeme can continue to service the group while also thinking of looking for a new world to live in and not just the special rooms in certain areas of Bigencenryin clustered around the now-indisputable capital of the world (there's another issue with regards to how Bigencenryin the country is hoarding all the super-heroes and therefore global power).

+This eventually leads into how the nation, and therefore the entire world, starts to move toward the space exploration and eventually planet-building.[^longevity]

+[^longevity]: As you can see,
+    the _Bigencenryin_ franchise is not afraid to go so far as to simulate events that at first blush seems to be quite removed from the superheroes.

 # Publication background #
 Though the idea of a character seems to most of us as fairly straightforward,